Akkermansia for Kids: Boosting Childhood Health

 3. Improves Metabolism and Reduces Childhood Obesity Risk

-Several studies have linked low levels of Akkermansia with increased risk of metabolic disorders, insulin resistance, and obesity, even in children.
+Several studies link low levels of Akkermansia with higher risk of obesity, insulin resistance, and metabolic disorders, even in children.
+This makes it a key probiotic for kids’ weight management and metabolic support.

 4. May Aid in Cognitive and Emotional Regulation